Master ammunition reloader, Bob Shell, lists the very best reloading books that every reloader should have on his or her shelf.

 It would be impossible to attempt to load ammo without the proper info.
 There are many manuals that are good and contain creditable information.
-There are some specialized reloading books that covers things like black powder or making blanks.
-There are older reloading books but for the beginner they are not an ideal choice for the neophyte.
+There are some specialized reloading books that cover issues like black powder or making blanks.
+There are older reloading books but for the beginner, they are not an ideal choice for the neophyte.

-Warning: Do not take info from the web unless it is published by a creditable source.
+Warning: Do not take reloading data from the web unless it is published by a creditable source.
 Anyone can put info online but not all are qualified to do so.